Converting a document to PDF/A for myThesis submission

 NOTE: Before you start

 To follow this procedure you will need to have access to a computer that has Adobe Acrobat Pro (or Acrobat Pro DC) installed.
-Some public computers available at McGill have this application; check with the Libraries or your department.
+Some public computers available at McGill have this application; check with the Libraries or your department to find out their location.

 1. Open your .PDF or .PS file in Adobe Acrobat Pro